welentsai/treemalldemo/README.md

 1. (Windows environment) in root directory, type java -jar target\demo.jar

-the service will run at http://localhost:8080/
+  then the service will run at http://localhost:8080/

 How to run React Web Server ?